SESMG/SESMG/docs/index.rst

 and optimization of energy systems without the need for programming skills.
 The components defined in this spreadsheet are defined with the included Python program and the open source Python library "oemof", assembled to an energy system and optimized with the open source solver "cbc".
+The modeling results can be viewed and analyzed using a browser-based results output.

 Structure of Energy Systems
 ---------------------------